Error: Contact form not found.

 Calculating Disposable Income for Plan Feasibility

-Chapter 13 trustees assess disposable income using standardized IRS expense allowances, creating predictable qualification thresholds that 85% of regular income earners can meet.
+Chapter 13 trustees assess disposable income using standardized IRS expense allowances.
+Trustees generally evaluate disposable income using applicable standards and documented reasonable expenses to assess plan feasibility.
 IRS National and Local Standards determine allowable expenses, with disposable income calculated as income minus reasonable expenses.
 Minimum payment requirements mandate paying at least what creditors would receive in Chapter 7, while attorney negotiation optimizes expense deductions.

 Disposable Income Calculation Process: